Fanghole/RunForYourLife/RunForYourLife/RunForYourLife/README.md

 ### To-Do

+- Add adjustable exhaustion (time needed before you can hold sprint again if you let go).
 - Create interface mod seperately for Coroner by EliteMasterEric to show cause of death.
 - Possibly add rate of stamina regen to config.